publications

 Selected publications

-- Does AI Affect Scientific Outcomes?Raffaele Mancuso, Federico Munari, and Laura Toschi2024
+- Does AI Affect Scientific Outcomes?Raffaele Mancuso, Federico Munari, and Laura ToschiWorking Paper, Jan 2025

 Starting from 6,671 research grants awarded by the European Research Council in the period between 2008 and 2016 within FP7 and H2020 Programmes, we analyze whether AI-related grants have different productivity rates in terms of scientific outcomes (publications) as compared to a set of similar (not AI- related) grants.
 We define AI-related grants as projects that develop or use AI technologies to conduct scientific research.
 We find that the use of AI in research financed by grant funding increases the number of published papers, but those papers get published in lower quality journal and are cited less, while being more likely to becited by third-party patents.
 There is no effect of AI on the time it takes to publish the first paper.
 Our results, thus, shed new light on how AI is diffusing in the scientific context and the type of impact it can have.

-- Working from Home and Productivity: Does the Home Space Matter?Sep 2024
+- Working from Home and Productivity: Does the Home Space Matter?Submitted to Organization Science, Jan 2025

 2023